UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/PAGES/02_RESOURCES.md

 ## Menu for Resources
 - While modifing, clicking Resources in the menu navbar, we can see everything from "Overview" to "Data Tool Explorer" is in the same column.
 Nonetheless, while logging out, as a normal user, we could see that "Overview" is in the first column, and the rest will be on the right side.
 It is a tiny bug from druapl, but it doesnt hurt that much.
+- To edit the drop-down menu display names, go to Structure >> Menus >> Main >> Resources, and edit from there.

 ## Edit Resources Page
 - web/themes/ucsbwebrdhsub/templates/node--resource.html.twig